 A. How were the weights determined?
 When comparing the LDDM to the RNM/DNM, were the same weights used, or was the network retuned?

-In the model fittings, the connection weights of different models were independently fitted.
-In fitting to the neurophysiological data of value representation (Louie et al., 2011), two and three free parameters were assumed for DNM and LDDM, respectively.
+In the model fittings, the connection weights of different models were independently fit to acheive the best performance of every model in capturing the data.
+In fitting to the neurophysiological data of value representation (Louie et al., 2011), two, three, and four free parameters were assumed for DNM, LDDM, and RNM, respectively.
 In fitting to the winner-take-all binary choice data (Roitman & Shadlen, 2006), 7 and 8 parameters were assumed for LDDM and RNM, respectively.
+Different numbers of parameters used in fitting different datasets is due the limitation of each dataset in testing different aspects of functions.
+For example, the dataset of Louie et al. (2011) is restricted to test the function of value representation but not choice.
+Parameters related to choice are not able to be specified in this dataset.

 B. The attractor analysis was incredibly interesting and powerful.
 However, the description of it in the Results is light, especially if the authors are hoping to appeal to a broad audience.
 In particular, the description in lines 195-204 needs to be significantly expanded in order to walk the reader through the phase plots in Fig. 3D.